Shubhangpathak/shailly-tattoo-studio/README.md

 🎨 **About the Project**

-Built this for a tattoo studio client as a freelance project.
+Built this for a tattoo studio website as a freelance project for a friend.
 Learned a lot about real-world deployments, branding, and design psychology.
 This is the official website for **Shailly's Tattoo Studio**, designed and developed to showcase their services, studio galleries, contact information, and studio locations.